 “When a person cuts off all communication with their friends or the person they’re dating, with zero warning or notice beforehand.
 You’ll mostly see them avoiding friend’s phone calls, social media, and avoiding them in public.
 For example – I haven’t seen Tom in 3 months.
 I think he may be ghosting me.”

-As we’re nearing Valentine’s day, we may hear more about this term in the media and everyday life.
+In the past few years, you may have heard more about this term in the media and everyday life, especially from your single friends.
 Ghosting is the easiest way for people ages 18-33 to avoid commitment.
 Instead of facing the person they were dating and telling them they don’t see this relationship going anywhere, they simply prefer to ignore their existence, hoping the other side will take the hint.
 This is made easy by the fact that most of the millennial communication is done by texting and social media.
 The other party can be simply blocked from their phone, and confrontation is avoided.

 You may be wondering why we’re talking about dating in a blog dedicated to HR.
 The reason is that ghosting has now become a wider phenomenon, which is starting to take place in other forms of life as well.
 Millennials basically saw that it’s working well in their dating life, and decided to adopt this habit in their job searches, too.
 A survey conducted by Clutch in August of 2018 found that 41% of jobseekers find it acceptable to ghost a recruiter or an employer during the hiring process.
 Not only that, while most only support ghosting in the early stages of the process, nearly 1 in 10 believe it’s reasonable for a candidate to ghost after accepting a job offer.